What is Redrafting

 For the reader, it becomes a pleasure to read such words – words that were considered and left standing after a thorough forest fell.
 Most novice writers are too close to their work, too attached to their message or story, and that’s what makes redrafting hard.
 If you cannot be a ruthless editor, then perhaps you need to hire one!

-If you start writing in a completely different point of view (first person, second person or universal we first person) or tone of voice, it can be a tough decision to scrap it all and match the tone or viewpoint in the first chapter/s, however it is a necessary one.
+Point of view is a difficult one.
+If you start writing in a completely different point of view (first person, second person or universal we first person) or tone of voice, it can be a tough decision to scrap it all and match the tone or viewpoint in the first chapter/s, however, it is a necessary one.
 Readers can get a bit lost or annoyed if things jump around and, say, a creative writing section then turns into a journalistic style.

 Tips for Re-reading and Redrafting